bjornmeansbear/sentence-a-day/README.md

 20190606 The struggle for pragmatic utopia.
 20190606 What am I doing?
 How do I better use my time and my talents? why such frivolous pursuits?
 20190607 Idea: A book printed in an ink that acts as a carbon sink -- the book's text only shows up gradually; it has to absorb the carbon to become black!!??
+20190607 Why designer's do not open source: too many options (what distro to pick???); too confusing of options (why does this only do A I need A+B do I really need more than one application for that? why doesn't this work the way I expect?); bad UI -- there is the "if something looks better I'm more will ing to think it works better even if that isn't true" problem; more tk